Last Updated on by

 - Adding far more mileage to your night time run than you were supposed to, which can anger your legs, your coach, or both.

 - Racking up a HUGE bill when Search & Rescue has to come find and save you, and last but not least:

 Don’t do any of these.
 Save the new trail explorations for day time.

-Last night, we rounded a corner on the trail and we were greeted by the glowing eyes of a very angry dog.
+One time while trail running at night, we rounded a corner on the trail and we were greeted by the glowing eyes of a very angry dog.
 She growled, barked, and lunged at us, as Geoff grabbed for the bear spray AND a large stick.
 I stopped immediately and held my ground, waiting to see what was going to happen next.
 Thankfully a few seconds later, the dog’s owner approached on a bike, apologized, and said the dog was probably confused by all of the lights and had no idea WHAT we were (I thought dogs could smell, but what do I know).
 I said something to the dog in that sappy puppy language (“Hey buddy, it’s OK!” or some other shmoopy dog talk) and the dog instantly put her tail between her legs and retreated.
 The owner apologized again, we went our separate ways, and all was well.

 Shmoopy puppy talk doesn’t work on all dogs, nor cougars, bears, or creeper humans who for whatever reason, feel the need to attack people.

 No one wants to think of the worst case scenario, but unfortunately, the worst case scenario can happen, so be prepared.
 Run with a partner, run with bear spray, carry a big stick, do whatever you have to do to protect yourself.